dialchain/dial/specs/Participant.md

 Defines a single decclaration entry.

 ## [declaration][i][type]
 Type of the declaration entry.
+In this case "Participant"

 ## [declaration][i][id]
 The unique identifier of the declaration.
 If this is a participant declaration, [id] will be the unique identifier of the participant.
 This shall be unique as the DialChain does not allow for duplicate declarations.
 A new declaratation with the same [id] is considered a modification of the existing declaration.

+The id is always a public key in base58.
+The producer of this declaration mus innclude the corresponding verification method in the declaration file and a proof (signature) with the purpose "PoP", proving access to the corresponding private key.

+The key used produce the id of this declaration can (but must not be) the one later used to produce assertions.

 ### Validation Rule DIAL00003
 Each declaration ha a unique identifier.
 The submission of a new declaration carrying this same [id] is understood  by the network as a modification request.
-Validator will make sure modificator prooves conntrol of the document as defined by the controller block of the latest version of this declaration.
+Validator will make sure modificator proves conntrol of the document as defined by the controller block of the latest version of this declaration.

+If the producer of a declaration file can not prove possession of the corresponding private key, the declaration will be deemed invalide.

 ## [declaration][controller]
 Rules that authorize changes made on this declaration.